Key facts

 Career outcomes

 Your specialised research could lead to an IT career across many industry sectors.
-Depending on the interest area of the project you choose to develop, your skills will be in demand as a:
+Depending on your chosen project area, your skills will be in demand as a:

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.